 There has been a lot going on for the last year in the US economy, housing market and in the stock exchange, Apple and the trade wars globally.
 Among all this, the future of the US housing market in 2019 is a great concern for the entire world and especially the citizens.

-That said, there are a lot of sectors globally which grew at a faster rate in 2018 but the US stock market remained cold.
+That said, there are a lot of sectors globally that grew at a faster rate in 2018 but the US stock market remained cold.
 The only plus point was that it didn’t crack.

-But if the US housing market went down then all other economic growth graph will decrease at a very fast rate.
+But if the US housing market went down, then all other economic growth graphs will decrease at a speedy rate.
 The whole global market will soon be crumbling if this economic growth sector is regarded.